Dodoma Region: Districts

-Health and Education
+Health and education

-Dodoma is the centre of educational activity in the region, with two universities as of 2009.
+Dodoma is the centre of educational activity in the region, with two universities.
 The University of Dodoma is situated at a 6,000 hectare site in the Chimwaga area about 8 km east of downtown Dodoma.
-Established in 2007, in coordination with Tanzania's Development Vision 2025, the University of Dodoma is expected to have some 50,000 students when fully functional. more than double the size of the University of Dar es Salaam.
+Established in 2007, in coordination with Tanzania's development vision 2025, the University of Dodoma is expected to have 50,000 students when fully functional, more than twice the size of the University of Dar es Salaam.
 The university had an expected enrollment of 40,000 in 2012, five years after opening.
 The second university is the St. John's University of Tanzania.